towa-digital/hvv-pitch-backend-data/README.md

    ```bash
    docker login ghcr.io
    ```
-   Use your Github-Username and a personal access token.
-The personal access token needs the following scopes:
+   Use your Github-Username and a personal access token (PAT).
+The access token needs the following scopes:
    - repos
    - workflows
    - write_packages

+   An access token can be created by navigating to the User Settings:

+   `Settings` &rarr; `Developer settings` &rarr; `Personal Access Tokens` &rarr; `Tokens (classic)`

 2. **Pull the image from GitHub Container Registry**
     ```bash